reek312/MESA_wolf-sheep-grass/README.md

 ## Running it

 - `wolf_sheep_model.py` runs the simulation and shows the population graph at the end.
-- `app.py` runs the animated Solara visualization with sliders for population and reproduction thresholds.
+- `solara run app.py` command runs the animated Solara visualization with sliders for population and reproduction thresholds.